backstage/backstage/docs/features/software-templates/migrating-from-v1beta2-to-v1beta3.md

 ## `${{ }}` instead of `"{{ }}"`

-One really big readability and cause for confusing was the fact that with `handlebars` and `yaml` was that you always had to wrap your templating strings in quotes in `yaml` so that it didn't try to parse it as a `json` object and fail.
+One really big readability issue and cause for confusion was the fact that with `handlebars` and `yaml`you always had to wrap your templating strings in quotes in `yaml` so that it didn't try to parse it as a `json` object and fail.
 This was pretty annoying, as it also meant that all things look like strings.
 Now that's no longer the case, you can now remove the `""` and take advantage of writing nice `yaml` files that just work.

 ```diff
   spec: